mussatto/mussatto.github.io/_posts/2020-08-14-kotlin-async-vs-launch.markdown

 categories: kotlin async launch
 ---

+"Stuff I always forget how to do and have to google it"

 The main difference between async vs launch is that async can return a value and launch cannot

 ## On Async statement